 The Scriptural record gives no information about Jehu’s ancestry or the place of his origin.
 It only mentions that he was the son of Jehoshaphat.
-Jehu is commonly known as son of Nimshi and his name, means “Yahweh is he.”
-Jehu served as a commander in the army of Ahab (2 Kings 9:5, 25) in the northern kingdom of Israel.
+He is commonly known as son of Nimshi and his name, means “Yahweh is he.”
+He served as a commander in the army of Ahab (2 Kings 9:5, 25) in the northern kingdom of Israel.

-God appointed Jehu to be king of Israel
+God Chose Jehu to Be King of Israel

 During the apostasy of Israel, Elijah thought that he was the only faithful prophet remaining but the Lord informed him to anoint Hazael king of Aram, Jehu king of Israel, and Elisha to succeed him as prophet.
 And the Lord affirmed that, “Jehu will put to death any who escape the sword of Hazael, and Elisha will put to death any who escape the sword of Jehu” (1 Kings 19:17).